ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

   * If major issues have been raised about the design:

-    * It is acceptable to remove sections for which there is no clear agreement.
+    * It is acceptable to remove sections for which there is no clear agreement
-      Those parts of the design can be resubmitted as a separate task in the future.
+    * The debatable parts of the design can be resubmitted as a separate task in the future
     * If removing the debatable parts is not an option, work directly with OSRF engineers to reach an agreement

 * Once consensus is reached: